memzsalvatore/How-To-Install-Windows-7-On-Pure-UEFI/README.md

 Log into Adminstrator User

-Open CMD as admin again and type the following
+Open CMD again and type the following

 DISKPART